First-Year Residential Experience (FYRE)

-This program is for first-year college students under the age of 20 who have completed 20 or less college credits.
-Residents are provided with resources and activities to help them with the transition to college life, such as peer support and mentoring, social events, workshops on academic and personal growth, tutoring and study groups, and opportunities for leadership and community service.
-FYRE activities including an annual Student-Faculty Social, Dining with the Deans, and the FYRE Graduation each April.
+Are you under the age of 20, with 20 or less college credits?
+Are you new to college?
+The FYRE program is for you!
+Residents are provided with resources and activities to help them transition to life in college.
+Examples include peer support and mentoring, social activities, academic and personal growth workshops, tutoring and study groups.
+There are also leadership and community service opportunities.
+FYRE highlights include an annual Student-Faculty Social, Dining with the Deans, and FYRE Graduation.

 Alaska Native, Indigenous & Rural Outreach Program (ANIROP)

-A fundamental purpose of the ANIROP program is to provide a high level of care and interest in the personal adjustment to college and the academic success of Alaska Native, Indigenous, Native American and rural students living on campus.
-Through early and continuous outreach efforts, the staff connect these students to academic support services and culturally appropriate counseling services, when needed.
-The ANIROP coordinator serves as a mentor, advocate, transition liaison, personal and academic success ally, resource provider, referral source, and educator for all UAA students living on campus, with a specific focus on students living on campus.
-As a campus liaison, the coordinator builds partnerships with businesses, corporations, agencies, and community members encompassing the indigenous communities of Anchorage for the benefit of students living on campus.
+Through early and continuous outreach efforts, the staff connect these students to various services on campus.
+Services may include academic support services, and culturally appropriate counseling services, when needed.
+The ANIROP coordinator serves in many roles to UAA students living on campus.
+These roles include mentor, advocate, transition liaison, personal and academic success ally, resource provider, referral source, and educator.
+As a campus liaison, the coordinator builds partnerships with businesses, corporations, agencies, and community members, encompassing the indigenous communities of Anchorage for the benefit of students living on campus.

-The Cama-i Room is a social gathering place and study center for all UAA students, providing culturally-focused activities and a "home-away-from-home" to ease the transition of Alaska Native, Indigenous, Native American, and rural students living in UAA’s On-Campus Living community.
-The room is located in the Gorsuch Commons.
+The Cama-i Room is a social gathering place and study center for all UAA students.
+The Cama-i Room provides culturally-focused activities and a sense of "home-away-from-home" to ease the transition of native and indigenous students living on-campus.
+The room is located in the Gorsuch Commons, Room 104.
 Cama-i (pronounced Cha-my) is a Yupik and Alutiiq word for "welcome” and “hello,” and encompasses the spirit in which this space was created.
-The Cama-i Room is managed by the Alaska Native, Indigenous & Rural Outreach Program (ANIROP) Coordinator and a staff of student Cama-i Room Hosts.
+The Cama-i Room is managed by the ANIROP Coordinator and a staff of students.